 We depart from next to the London Eye, on the corner of Belvedere Road and Chicheley Street, SE1 7PB.
 This is the bus pick up and drop off point for the London Eye.
 This is in the Waterloo area and a short walk from both Waterloo and Westminster Stations.
 Your bus and guide will normally arrive 5-10 minutes before departure.
 Look out for a small white bus with “The English Bus” written on the side.
 A prompt departure is essential so please arrive in plenty of time.
 See more about our departure point HERE

 After we have picked everyone up, and you are sat comfortably, your driver/guide will introduce themselves, and explain the plan for your day.
 Your guide will provide full commentary on our interesting route out of London to the south east.
 We will make a short comfort stop in historic Greenwich, by the glorious 19th century sailing ship - the Cutty Sark.
 Time to get a coffee and hear about the crucial role Greenwich has played in British history and it's influence on world time and coordinates.

 Taking advantage of our small minicoach, we'll take you down some local back roads that big buses cannot manage, to the shore of the English Channel.
 On a clear day you'll be able to see the 20 miles across the sea to the coast of France.
 Turn around and you'll be able to admire the impressive and imposing chalk white cliffs, so famous for their symbolism in British and allied military history.

-A short drive from the shoreline under the White Cliffs, we arrive at the spectacular and enormous Norman era Dover Castle where we’ll have a 2-3 hours to explore, and have lunch from one of the cafe/restaurants within the walls of Dover Castle.
-Explore the castle grounds, climb the tower, walk the walls, and learn about the history of the castle from the 11th Century up to WWII.
+A short drive from the shoreline under the White Cliffs, we arrive at the spectacular and enormous Norman era Dover Castle where we’ll have around 2 hours to explore, and have lunch from one of the cafe/restaurants within the walls of Dover Castle.
+Explore the castle grounds, climb the tower, walk the walls, and learn about the history of the castle from the 11th Century right up to WWII.